-01-103-S-050-00 (A) LCC124/125
+01-103-S-050-00 (A) 01-103-S-050-00 (B) LCC124/125

-01-103-S-050-00 (B) 1 0 0 0 0 4/0 0 5

-01-103-S-050-00 (A) LCC224/225
+01-103-S-050-00 (А) LCC224/225

-01-103-S-050-00 (B)) aradita
+01-103-S-050-00 (B)

 Open to 9-10-11-12 2 credits

-In this series of courses students will learn 11 5 0
+In this series of courses students v will learn and apply writing skills

-and strategies for writing found in daily life e.
-This may include list

-and strategies for writing found in daily life.
+In this series of courses students will learn and apply writing skills and strategies for writing found in daily life.
 This may include list making, completing personal information forms and job application, composing emails, writing cover letters and resumes, sentence and paragraph writing, journaling, writing thank you and other types of notes and documenting important information.
 Students will learn to use different forms of technology for writing based on their individual goals for future living, learning, and working environments.